Up to 60% off sofas & mattresses — limited‑time deals.

 Is an L-shaped sofa the same as a sectional?

-Often yes, but “sectional” is broader; L-shaped is one common sectional layout.
+Often yes, but “sectional” is the broader category, and an L-shape is only one common layout.

 How do I tell left-facing vs right-facing?

-Stand in front of the sofa as you’d see it in the room; the side with the chaise/return determines the label in most listings.
+Stand in front of the sofa as it would sit in the room.
+In most listings, the side with the chaise or return determines the label.

 Will an L-shaped sofa work in a small apartment?